commercialhaskell/stack/doc/GUIDE.md

 ## Comparison to other tools

-stack is not the only tool around for building Haskell code. stack came into existence due to limitations with some of the existing tools.
-If you're unaffected by those limitations and are happily building Haskell code, you may not need stack.
-If you're suffering from some of the common problems in other tools, give stack a try instead.
+Stack is not the only tool around for building Haskell code.
+Stack came into existence due to limitations with some of the existing tools.
+If you're unaffected by those limitations and are happily building Haskell code, you may not need Stack.
+If you're suffering from some of the common problems in other tools, give Stack a try instead.

-If you're a new user who has no experience with other tools, we recommend going with stack.
+If you're a new user who has no experience with other tools, we recommend going with Stack.
 The defaults match modern best practices in Haskell development, and there are less corner cases you need to be aware of.
 You *can* develop Haskell code with other tools, but you probably want to spend your time writing code, not convincing a tool to do what you want.

 Before jumping into the differences, let me clarify an important similarity:

-__Same package format.__ stack, cabal-install, and presumably all other tools share the same underlying Cabal package format, consisting of a `.cabal` file, modules, etc. This is a Good Thing: we can share the same set of upstream libraries, and collaboratively work on the same project with stack, cabal-install, and NixOS.
+__Same package format.__ Stack, cabal-install, and presumably all other tools share the same underlying Cabal package format, consisting of a `.cabal` file, modules, etc. This is a Good Thing: we can share the same set of upstream libraries, and collaboratively work on the same project with Stack, cabal-install, and NixOS.
 In that sense, we're sharing the same ecosystem.

 Now the differences:

 * __Curation vs dependency solving as a default__.
-    * stack defaults to using curation (Stackage snapshots, LTS Haskell, Nightly, etc) as a default instead of defaulting to dependency solving, as cabal-install does.
-This is just a default: as described above, stack can use dependency solving if desired, and cabal-install can use curation.
+    * Stack defaults to using curation (Stackage snapshots, LTS Haskell, Nightly, etc) as a default instead of defaulting to dependency solving, as cabal-install does.
+This is just a default: as described above, Stack can use dependency solving if desired, and cabal-install can use curation.
       However, most users will stick to the defaults.
-The stack team firmly believes that the majority of users want to simply ignore dependency resolution nightmares and get a valid build plan from day 1, which is why we've made this selection of default behavior.
+The Stack team firmly believes that the majority of users want to simply ignore dependency resolution nightmares and get a valid build plan from day 1, which is why we've made this selection of default behavior.
 * __Reproducible__.
-    * stack goes to great lengths to ensure that `stack build` today does the same thing tomorrow. cabal-install does not: build plans can be affected by the presence of preinstalled packages, and running `cabal update` can cause a previously successful build to fail.
-With stack, changing the build plan is always an explicit decision.
+    * Stack goes to great lengths to ensure that `stack build` today does the same thing tomorrow. cabal-install does not: build plans can be affected by the presence of preinstalled packages, and running `cabal update` can cause a previously successful build to fail.
+With Stack, changing the build plan is always an explicit decision.
 * __Automatically building dependencies__.
     * In cabal-install, you need to use `cabal install` to trigger dependency building.
 This is somewhat necessary due to the previous point, since building dependencies can, in some cases, break existing installed packages.
-So for example, in stack, `stack test` does the same job as `cabal install --run-tests`, though the latter *additionally* performs an installation that you may not want.
+So for example, in Stack, `stack test` does the same job as `cabal install --run-tests`, though the latter *additionally* performs an installation that you may not want.
 The closer command equivalent is `cabal install --enable-tests --only-dependencies && cabal configure --enable-tests && cabal build && cabal test` (newer versions of cabal-install may make this command shorter).
 * __Isolated by default__.
-    * This has been a pain point for new stack users.
-In cabal, the default behavior is a non-isolated build where working on two projects can cause the user package database to become corrupted.
-The cabal solution to this is sandboxes. stack, however, provides this behavior by default via its databases.
-In other words: when you use stack, there's __no need for sandboxes__, everything is (essentially) sandboxed by default.
+    * This has been a pain point for new Stack users.
+In Cabal, the default behavior is a non-isolated build where working on two projects can cause the user package database to become corrupted.
+The Cabal solution to this is sandboxes.
+Stack, however, provides this behavior by default via its databases.
+In other words: when you use Stack, there's __no need for sandboxes__, everything is (essentially) sandboxed by default.

 __Other tools for comparison (including active and historical)__